-Surviving Post-Fall Combat This guide is the offspring of Ultimate Security training manuals from before the Fall; coupled with experience that has been added to our expertise both during and after the Fall; Built for a large audience in mind, there are some simplifications and generalizations; this book may still save your life if you are caught in a combat situation, but it is intended to be an introduction, not a complete guide, to combat techniques and tactics.
-In the past three decades, combat gear has changed more than it had in the past three centuries.
-Despite this, many of the fundamental concepts of firearms and energy weapons have been well known for quite some time.
+Surviving Post-Fall Combat

+This guide is the offspring of Ultimate Security training manuals from before the Fall, coupled with experience that has been added to our expertise both during and after the Fall.
+Built for a large audience in mind, there are some simplifications and generalizations; this book may still save your life if you are caught in a combat situation, but it is intended to be an introduction, not a complete guide, to combat techniques and tactics.